adam0x7/nosana-getting-started/README.md

 ### How To Use Nosana?
 Nosana works pretty simple.
 We have markets that are [insert more info].
 And there are jobs, docker images that you can run on our NVIDIA Nodes of your AI inference.

 - Below, you can write the following commands in terminal to get started running AI inference on our network.
-[Download this file into your desktop](nosana.io)
+- Git clone this repository
-- And run the command below in terminal(make sure that you're in the desktop folder)
+- And run the command below in terminal(make sure that you're still in the repository folder)
 ```
-nosana job post --file llama3.json --market RXP7JK8MTY4uPJng4UjC9ZJdDDSG6wGr8pvVf3mwgXF --wait
+nosana job post --file image_gen_jobs/image_gen_1.json --market RXP7JK8MTY4uPJng4UjC9ZJdDDSG6wGr8pvVf3mwgXF --wait
 ```
+We also have several other types of jobs with different models that you can use to run common inference.
+Just replace the value of the ``file`` to the desired folder/file
 ### How To Write A Nosana Job

-This is the basic structure of a nosana job
+This is the basic structure of a nosana job (todo: explain parameters)

 ```
 {